faustofcjr/artificial-intelligence/kaggle/titanic/README.md

 3. Retrain your models on a regular basis on fresh data (automate as much as possible).

-## 9. Your Best Kaggle Entry!
+## 9. Best Kaggle Entry!

-Your most recent submission scored 0.74162, which is an improvement of your previous score of 0.72488.
+Most recent submission scored 0.74162, which is an improvement of your previous score of 0.72488.
 Great job! =\